PatriceVignola/cpp-kzg-ceremony-client/README.md

   -p, --port arg                Port to run the authentication server on.
                                 If not provided, a random port will be chosen.
+      --sessionid arg           Manually specify the session id to use for authentication.
+The session ID can be
+                                generated on a machine that has browser support, and then manually entered here for machines without a browser.
+      --nickname arg            Manually specify the nickname to use for authentication.
+For Ethereum
+                                authentication, the address is required;
+                                for GitHub authentication, the GitHub
+                                username is required instead.
+This option
+                                is required when --sessionid is specified.
   -h, --help                    Print usage
 ```